open-eid/SiVa/README.md

 ### How to run integration tests
 Integration tests are disabled by default, but can be enabled with maven parameter `-DrunIntegrationTests=true`.
-Executing integration tests requires running SiVa Web application instance (and XROAD validation service instance).
+Executing integration tests requires running SiVa Web application instance.
-It is possible to run integration tests without xroad tests `-DrunWithoutXroadIntegrationTests=true`.

 ### How to run load tests